 Community Grants

-The Southern Highlands Community Foundation (SHCF) supports grassroots initiatives that target areas of need in the Wingecarribee Shire.
+The Southern Highlands Community Foundation (SHCF) supports grassroots initiatives that target areas of need across our region.
 One of the ways we do this is via our Community Grants Program.
+In 2025 we received our largest number of grant applications to date and are thrilled to be supporting 17 community organisations with grants totalling $129,641.

-The 2025 SHCF Grants Program is open from July 1st and closes on August 31st.
-The Grants Committee will consider applications for grants from eligible organisations within the Wingecarribee Shire, with successful applicants notified in early October.
+The 2026 SHCF Grants Program opens on July 1st and closes on August 31st.
+The Grants Committee will consider applications for grants from eligible organisations within the Southern Highlands region of NSW, with successful applicants notified in early October.

 Applicants are encouraged to review our funding guidelines, eligibility criteria and FAQ’s before beginning an application.
 For any additional clarification on the process and the kinds of projects we fund, please contact us.